plone/documentation/manage/deploying/performance/instancesthreads.rst

 In this case you need to figure out yourself.
 It's more important to understand the mechanism behind than sticking to a rule.

-With recent, faster hardware and the (sometimes odd) behaviour of virtual machines (which can be very very different dependent on the kind of VM) this needs slight or major adjustment.
+With recent, faster hardware and the (sometimes odd) behavior of virtual machines (which can be very very different dependent on the kind of VM) this needs slight or major adjustment.